WEC-Sim/WEC-Sim/source/online_forum.rst

 Online Forum
 =================

-For questions about WEC-Sim, please refer to our `WEC-Sim Online Forum <http://ost.io/@WEC-Sim/WEC-Sim>`_
+For questions about WEC-Sim, refer to our `WEC-Sim Online Forum <https://github.com/WEC-Sim/WEC-Sim/issues>`_